bloodhound/context-access/README.md

 # context-access

 Powerful access control with a dead simple API.
-Build any access control scheme you need by allowing or denying maps of arbitrary keys and values called contexts.
+Build any access control scheme you need by allowing maps of arbitrary keys and values called contexts.

-* Simple — just three API methods.
+* Simple — just two API methods.
 * Powerful — flexible enough to build any API scheme.
 * Browser support — works on the client or server.